ernesto27/system-design/videostream/tutorial/tutorial.md

 # Create lambda service

-AWS Lambda is a serverless computing service that allows you to run code without provisioning or managing servers.
+>AWS Lambda is a serverless computing service that allows you to run code without provisioning or managing servers.
 It enables you to execute your code in response to various events, such as changes to data in S3 buckets, updates to DynamoDB tables, HTTP requests via API Gateway, or custom events generated by your applications.

 ### Create policy

-IAM -> Access management -> Policies -> Create policy
+Go to **IAM -> Access management -> Policies -> Create policy**

 On policiy editor section select JSON and paste this code